OGRECave/ogre/Docs/src/scripts.md

 ## texture {#compositor-texture}

-This declares a render texture for use in subsequent [target passes](#Compositor-Target-Passes).
+This declares a render texture for use in subsequent @ref Compositor-Target-Passes.
 @par
 Format: texture &lt;Name&gt; &lt;Width&gt; &lt;Height&gt; &lt;Pixel_Format&gt; \[&lt;MRT Pixel_Format2&gt;\] \[&lt;MRT Pixel_FormatN&gt;\] \[pooled\] \[gamma\] \[no\_fsaa\] \[depth\_pool &lt;poolId&gt;\] \[&lt;scope&gt;\]

 @param Name
 A name to give the render texture, which must be unique within this compositor.
-This name is used to reference the texture in [target passes](#Compositor-Target-Passes), when the texture is rendered to, and in [passes](#Compositor-Passes), when the texture is used as input to a material rendering a fullscreen quad.
+This name is used to reference the texture in @ref Compositor-Target-Passes, when the texture is rendered to, and in @ref Compositor-Passes, when the texture is used as input to a material rendering a fullscreen quad.

 @param Width
 @param Height